TechWomenTribe/introduction_to_python/README.md

 We understand that some of these concepts and tools may be new to you.
 That's perfectly okay!
 We will guide you through each step and explain everything gradually.
 It's important to know that you don't have to grasp everything immediately, and you are not expected to become a professional software developer after this workshop.
 (However, it is important to mention, that we held a similar workshop last year, and as a result of the workshop, some participants were able to start pursuing a career in tech! so.. eveverything is possible! 🚀)

-This day is just meant to give you a glimpse at what it means to build tech products, and to show you it is not as scary as it may seem.
+This day is mostly meant to give you a glimpse at what it means to build tech products, and to show you it is not as scary as it may seem.
 You don't need to understand every aspect in fine detail.
 Sometimes, following the instructions without fully understanding them and progressing to the next step is perfectly fine.
 In fact, even experienced developers often solve problems in this way!

 Please, don't be afraid to ask questions, thera are no bad questions.

-Remember to *believe in yourself* and approach this day with a mindset of getting the most out of it.
+Remember to **believe in yourself** and approach this day with a mindset of getting the most out of it.

 We strongly believe that we need more women in tech.
 Diversity (of any sort) brings more perspectives and ideas, and more perspectives and ideas mean better solutions, and better solutions means a better industry.